goldbattle/segnet/ReadMe.md

 It seems to perform ok after >20 epochs, but the fine detail seems to struggle.
 Training started at 4:53pm on March 13, 2022 and reached epoch 33 at 8:55pm (7 minutes per epoch) on a 1080Ti card.
 It would be interesting to perform evaluation only on "confident" network returns.
+Average loss of 0.0694 on test and 0.0549 on training data after 100 epochs

 Input picture (left), groundtruth (top right), and prediction (bottom right)
 ![](docs/example_pred.png)